aivarasatk/workis_notifier/README.md

 # workis_notifier
 Android app to receive notification about new jobs from workis.online <br>
+## !!
+WILL NOT BUILD BECAUSE FIREBASE FILE IS NOT ADDED !!
 ## screens
 ![Newest jobs](app/screens/1.png)
 ![Today created jobs](app/screens/2.png)